Homotopy Bott-Taubes integrals and the Taylor tower for spaces of knots and links: Finite-type invariants, Bott--Taubes integrals, and generalizations

 \subsection{A related homotopy-theoretic construction}

-The author considered the Bott--Taubes bundle described above, and carried out ``integration along the fiber" homotopy-theoretically \cite{Rbo}, which we briefly review now.
-First, neatly embed the total space $E=E_{q,t}$ by a map $e_N$ into a product of the base $\K$ and Euclidean space with corners.
+In previous work, we considered the Bott--Taubes bundle described above, and carried out ``integration along the fiber" homotopy-theoretically, which we briefly review now.
+See our work \cite[Section 3]{Rbo} for details.
+First, take a neat embedding of the total space $E=E[q;t]$ into a trivial bundle of a Euclidean space with corners:

 Then collapse by the complement of a tubular neighborhood of $E$.
 Quotienting by boundary subspaces gives a map

 from the $N$-fold suspension of the base space $\K$ (union a disjoint basepoint) to the Thom space of the normal bundle $\nu_N$ of $e_N$, modulo its boundary.
-In cohomology this gives a map corresponding to integration along the fiber.
+In cohomology, this gives a map corresponding to integration along the fiber \cite[Corollary 3.7]{Rbo}.

 By letting $N$ in $e_N$ approach $\infty$, we then get a map from the suspension \emph{spectrum} of $\K$ to the Thom \emph{spectrum} of the normal bundle to the total space, which induces in cohomology a map similar to the Bott--Taubes integration along the fiber.
-Furthermore, the obvious space-level connect-sum of long knots $\mu:\K\x \K\to \K$ lifts to a multiplication

-on the total space of our bundle modulo its boundary.
-In summary, there is the following result:
+Using the Thom isomorphism, this induces an ``integration along the fiber'' map in cohomology with arbitrary coefficients, producing classes in $H^*\K$.